-This luxury hotel wasn't always a relaxation destination for wealthy guests.
-In 1864, the property opened as a sanatorium.
-All was well until 1934, when a fire destroyed the majority of the structure.
-After the blaze, the property struggled to stabilize, with ownership and businesses changing constantly; between 1931 and 1991, the Hot Lake Hotel acted as a flight school, a nightclub, and an asylum among other things.
-Eventually, the property was abandoned altogether, and reports of hauntings began to circulate.
+This luxury hotel in La Grande wasn't always a relaxation destination for wealthy guests.
+After being built in its lakeside location in the late 1800s and opening in the early 20th century, the building was called "Hot Lake Sanitorium," and served as a resort and medical treatment center.
+All was well until 1934 when a fire wiped out the majority of the structure.
+After the blaze, the property struggled to stabilize, with ownership and businesses changing constantly; between 1931 and 1991, the Hot Lake Hotel acted as a WWII flight school, a storage place for typhoid-infected remains, a nursing home, and an insane asylum, among other things.
+In the early 1990s, the property was abandoned altogether, and reports of hauntings began to circulate.
 Visitors reported hearing the sound of footsteps and crying.

 Back in the day, Conser Lake was a beautiful, relaxing spot for nature lovers and families.
 In the 1960s, the lake became a place of terror, as visitors began sighting a Bigfoot-esque, seven-foot-tall creature with white shaggy fur and pointed ears.
-Though locals called him by many names, apparently a journalist and her psychic friend came across him one morning while walking in the woods near the lake and he revealed his name: Flix.
+Though locals called him by many names, a journalist and her psychic friend came across him one morning while walking in the woods near the lake and he telepathically revealed his name: Flix.
 Also, he might have been an alien, as a "flying saucer" reportedly crashed around the same time near the lake.

-In the 1850s, the small, peaceful town of Lafayette, OR was rattled by the violent murder of a local shopkeeper.
-The murderer, Richard Marple, was convicted and sentenced to hang.
-At Marple's hanging, his mother, Anna, was heard proclaiming curses on Lafayette and its citizens, including threats to burn the town to the ground.
-The very next year, Lafayette suffered a disastrous fire - with many equally horrible fires to follow over the next 50 years.
-As if incinerating the town wasn't enough, the ghost of Anna Marple is said to haunt Lafayette Cemetery, with visitors reporting the sounds of laughter and moaning following them.
+In the 1880s, the small, peaceful town of Lafayette, OR, was rattled by the vicious slaying of a local carpenter and shopkeeper.
+The culprit, Richard Marple, was convicted and sentenced to hang.
+At Marple's execution, his mother, Anna, a suspected witch or "gypsy," was heard proclaiming curses on Lafayette and its citizens, including threats to burn the town to the ground.
+Soon after, Lafayette suffered multiple disastrous fires - with one in 1904 that wiped out the entire business district.

-According to an old Oregon legend, the Bandage Man is the ghost of a logger who died in a grisly saw mill accident.
-Now, he appears as a ghost wrapped from head to toe in bloody bandages, seeking revenge for his untimely death.
-He's known for attacking cars driving through the Cannon Beach area - sometimes even breaking windows to get inside.
+According to an old Oregon legend, the Bandage Man is the ghost of a logger who perished in a grisly saw mill mishap.
+Now, he appears as a ghost wrapped from head to toe in bloody bandages, seeking revenge for his untimely demise.
+He's known for going after cars driving through the Cannon Beach area - sometimes even breaking windows to get inside.